- Things To Check Before Buying A Rolex Watch

 Below are a few facts that made our horological tickers skip a beat!

-• Did you know that watches are the fifth most commonly faked thing in the world?
+- Did you know that watches are the fifth most commonly faked thing in the world?
 That’s right!
-Sitting behind electricals, leather items and clothes, watches have a huge presence in the fake world.
+Sitting behind electricals, leather items and clothes, they have a huge presence.

-• Counterfeit watches run as far back as the 18th century, including fake clocks being sold by the Swiss in order to compete with English and American releases.
+- Counterfeit timepieces run as far back as the 18th century, including fake clocks being sold by the Swiss in order to compete with English and American releases.

 Top Tips On How To Spot A Fake Rolex - Recap